 When Jumia first came into town they had a seven-step process to checkout.
 Like really?
 More than 70% of customers will drop off at the 3rd step.
 Now they have a 3step checkout process which is not great but is better.
 Konga has a 2 step checkout.
 Also, reduce the number of fields in forms to collect only the information you need.

 Do not expose your users to a lot of options.
 The more options people have, the longer it takes for them to make a decision

 Make use of Tool Tips – Always guide your page visitors on what you want them to do next.
 Always ask yourself the question when designing your website, “Will my grandma be able to take the desired action on this site without external help?”

-Do Not Force people to Sign Up to Buy from You – Do you know how much of a commitment it is to fill a form just to purchase from a site ?
+Do Not Force people to Sign Up to Buy from You – Do you know how much of a commitment it is to fill out a form just to purchase from a site?
 The $300million Button answers this question.
 Allow users to checkout as guests with an option for signing in.

 No doubt many businesses have local popularity, but with a website you can achieve global visibility.
 If you don’t have a website, you’re clearly missing out on opportunities for customers to identify your brand and do business with you.
-Let’s face it, there is really no excuse for your website to look unprofessional and chaotic, because you now have numerous options that do not require you breaking a bank.
+Let’s face it, there is really no excuse for your website to look unprofessional and chaotic because you now have numerous options that do not require you to break the bank.

 That being said, having no website is better than having a bad website, because the latter makes your business look bad.
 The 21st-century reality is that having a website – and a good one at that – is good for business!